Dash-Industry-Forum/DASH-IF-IOP/90-Security.inc.md

 This document assumes that the media platform of the DASH client implements an API equal to or similar to W3C Encrypted Media Extensions (EME) [[!encrypted-media]].

 Whereas the DRM signaling in DASH deals with [=DRM systems=], EME deals with <dfn>key systems</dfn>.
 While similar in concept, they are not always the same thing.
-A single [=DRM system=] may be implemented on a single device by multiple different [=key systems=], with different decoding capabilities and functionality, potentially at different [=robustness levels=].
+A single [=DRM system=] may be implemented on a single device by multiple different [=key systems=], with different codec compatibility and functionality, potentially at different [=robustness levels=].

 Even if multiple variants are available, a DASH client SHOULD map each [=DRM system=] to a single [=key system=].
 The default [=key system=] SHOULD be the one the DASH client expects to offer greatest compatibility with content (potentially at a low [=robustness level=]).
 The DASH client SHOULD allow custom business logic to override the chosen [=key system=] (e.g. to force the use of a high-robustness variant).